karlkfi/kpt-config-sync/docs/git_config.md

 GIT_SYNC_REPO        | Address of the git repo to sync from in https, ssh, or git format GIT_SYNC_BRANCH      | Git branch to check out.
 Default: "master" GIT_SYNC_WAIT        | Number of seconds between syncs.
 Default: 15 seconds GIT_SYNC_SSH         | true if ssh auth should be used to access the repo.
-Default: false PRIVATE_KEY_FILENAME | Absolute path to the ssh private key to use for ssh access to the git repo KNOWN_HOSTS_FILENAME | Absolute path to the ssh known hosts file to use during ssh access to the git repo.
+Default: true PRIVATE_KEY_FILENAME | Absolute path to the ssh private key to use for ssh access to the git repo KNOWN_HOSTS_FILENAME | Absolute path to the ssh known hosts file to use during ssh access to the git repo.
 If omitted, strict known hosts checking is disabled
 GIT_COOKIE_FILENAME  | Absolute path to a [HTTP git cookie file](https://git-scm.com/docs/git-config/2.1.0#git-config-httpcookiefile) to use to authenticate to the git repo.
 Use only with HTTP auth